 Another thing to keep in mind is that almost every airline charges yet another fee if you change your flight with the help of an agent over the phone or at the airport.
 If you can, it’s best to always change your flight online.

 Your travel plans have gone awry and you need to change your flight.
+When it is not the airlines fault, you can’t claim flight cancellation compensation, but need to deal with the fees yourself.

 As a savvy traveller, you know research is key, so before you booked your trip, you read this article and are informed on the best and worst airlines for flight change fees.